 The Adventurers license

-Atelier Totori‘s time-based tasks are different to the ones we saw in Atelier Rorona.
+Atelier Totori‘s time-based tasks are different from the ones we saw in Atelier Rorona.
 You’re not given the main task and a few optional ones, you’re basically given a blank document with a few unlockable tasks which are worth various points.
 As you complete these, more appear for you to try and achieve.
 These come in four categories, Battle, Quest, Explore and Library.

 • Battle will see tasks like kill X amount of Y enemy or achieve level X as an adventurer (by fighting).